-At the time of declaring a major or a minor, students choose to declare the major or minor that was in effect when they entered Bluffton University or the one that is in effect when they declare the major or minor.
+Students declare the major or minor that is in effect when they declare the major or minor.

 Evaluation of instruction

-The forms are to be distributed in class and class time is to be used for students to complete them.
-They are then to be returned, by a student, to the registrar's office.
-The results will be tabulated and a report will be sent to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty members.
+Evaluation results will be tabulated and a report will be sent to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty members.
 No reports will be given to faculty until grades are turned in.
-Except for courses with low enrollments, faculty members receive the original forms completed by students.
 Copies of the reports are filed in the academic affairs office.